go-vela/site/content/reference/yaml/stages.md

 #### The `steps:` tag

 {{% alert title="Tip:" color="info" %}}
-To see how all steps tags, see the [step tags documentation](/docs/reference/yaml/steps/#tags)
+For more details on steps tags, see the [step tags documentation](/docs/reference/yaml/steps/#tags)
 {{% /alert %}}

 ```yaml